 The Mozumdar temple bears a striking resemblance to the Taj Mahal, with one notable difference; this temple in the middle of the California forest.

-The peculiar structure is thanks to one man, A.K Mozumdar, a spiritual teacher who had a dream to build a temple where all people of religious faith could come together and worship.
+The peculiar structure is thanks to one man, A.K Mozumdar, a spiritual teacher who had a dream to build a temple where people of all religious faiths could come together and worship.

 The location of the temple is very secluded and dark, and teenagers often dare each other to go to the site alone.
 The temple is not open to the public, but the local historical society was able to tour it in 2012, and adventurous trespassers are often found exploring the ruins.